northle/docs/src/docs/database/queries.md

 }
 ```

-You can specify what columns you want to receive with `select` object:
+You can specify what columns you want to receive with passing the `select` conditions:

 ::: code src/posts/post.controller.ts
 ```ts